-DSU is a member of the Pacific West Conference for all sports except Football.
-Football is a member of the Rocky Mountain Athletic Conference.
-Since joining the NCAA in 2006, Trailblazer teams have won 18 Pacific West Conference Championships and have made 33 appearances in the NCAA tournament.
+The 2018-19 school year will mark DSU's first year as a member of the Rocky Mountain Athletic Conference (RMAC).
+Prior to joining the RMAC, DSU was a member of the Pacific West Conference where, since joining the NCAA in 2006, Trailblazer teams won 19 Conference Championships and have made 36 appearances in the NCAA tournament.
 Further, the athletic department won the prestigious Pacific West Conference Community Engagement Award in 2009, 2011, 2012, and 2016 recognizing the outstanding service performed by the student-athletes, coaches and administrators in the southern Utah community, as well as the 2013 and 2014 NCAA Award of Excellence for Community Engagement.

 - Burns Arena (Basketball) seats 4,779 people and was built in 1986.
 It is one of the finest venues in DII and has already hosted several nationally televised games on CBS TV.

-- Legend Solar Stadium (Football & Soccer) seats nearly 5,000 people and was built in 1983.
-New, state-of-the-art field turf was installed in 2010.
+- Trailblazer Stadium (Football & Soccer) seats nearly 10,000 people and was built in 1983.
 The field is named after former Football coach Sark Arslanian.

 - Bruce Hurst Field (Baseball) seats nearly 2,200 people, was built in 1995, and is known as one of the finest collegiate facilities in Division II.

 - The Student Activity Center (Volleyball) seats nearly 1,000 people and was built in 1956.
 It was home to the basketball team until 1985.

 - Karl Brooks Field (Softball) seats 250 people and was built in 1992 in a joint venture with St. George City.
 In 2007 a state of the art clubhouse was built with in-kind donations from many people within the community.